Screenshot | Great British Skinny Dip | ©Channel4 | Reproduced under 'Fair Use'

 The programme left me with a feeling that:

-I have known Andrew Welch since around 1989 when we were both in out mid 20’s.
+I have known Andrew Welch since around 1989 when we were both in out mid 20's.
 He worked for a law firm and I worked for a firm of estate agents.
 We both moved on from those roles and then later met some 10 years later as members of Diogenes Sun Club under completely different circumstances.
-I was a member of Diogenes for around 17 years and can confirm that the club is run by (and run for), post and pre-retirement aged couples and is predominantly an eating and drinking social-club rather than any kind of health and fitness or back to nature type of naturist leisure facility.
+I was a member of Diogenes for around 17 years and can confirm that the club is run by (and run for), post and pre-retirement aged couples and is predominantly an eating and drinking social-club rather than any kind of health and fitness or back-to-nature type of naturist leisure facility.

 Back in the 1990s when we joined Diogenes there were a lot more younger people along with many families with children.
 But they have either left the club or just got older as people do.
 This decline in younger members, which has happened across most naturist clubs, has left naturism and naturist clubs less appealing to younger people.

 Naturist clubs are also stuck in a backward looking time zone.
 Naturist club members reminisce about how things were so much better way-back-when.
 They sit around talking about their operations and their ailments while drinking tea.
 They also make it difficult for new members to join.
-They treat younger people with suspicion, especially parents or any one who is not part of a traditional male/female couple over the age of about 50.
+They treat younger people with suspicion, especially parents with children or any one who is not part of a traditional male/female couple over the age of about 50.

 In other words, the 'product' itself which British naturist clubs offer is of little appeal, which is why I believe that British club naturism is so much in decline.
 Naturism alone is not something that can be marketed easily, so there has to be some other benefit, or some other purpose to attract people to naturism.